NithinKS007/Aadhaar-OCR-System-server/README.md

 1. Create necessary route in `routes/`
 2. Implement controller logic in `controllers/`
+3. Imlement new service logic in `services/`
-3. Add any required middleware in `middlewares/`
+4. Add any required middleware in `middlewares/`

 ### Code Style